Djivs/BrainFuckStudio/README.md

 - To run code, press F5 or go to Execute -> Start Code

-You can't change sell size or input separator while code is running, for obvious reasons.
+You can't change cell size or input separator while code is running, for obvious reasons.

 While code is executing, status changes to "loading".

 - To stop code execution, go to Execute -> End Code

-When code is executed, or code execution stopped, status changes to "executed in" + execution time
+When code is executed, or code execution stopped, status changes to "executed in " + execution time

 #### Input and output